RuslanSerdiuk/DevOps_Tasks_and_solutions/AWS/Increase_volume_size/Readme.md

-# Increase Volume Size on the AWS Instance
+# :infinity: Increase Volume Size on the AWS Instance :infinity:

-Sometimes situations arise where you run out of disk space.
+:bangbang: Sometimes situations arise where you run out of disk space.
 We are faced with the question of adding volume space and expanding the file system.

 ## _AWS Console:_

-EC2 > Volumes > Actions > Modify
++ EC2 > Volumes > Actions > Modify

-Add space that you need and click "Modify".
++ Add space that you need and click "Modify".

-AWS created a request to resize the volume.
++ AWS created a request to resize the volume.
 Wait for it to process it.
 <img src ='Screenshots/Modify_volume.png'>

-Check:
++ Check:
 <img src ='Screenshots/Modify_volume_1.png'>

 ## _Connect to insatnce:_